 What Do Some Motorists Drive Without Insurance?

 Although lack of automobile insurance coverage typically arises from higher unemployment and lower income, the median income in Colorado was almost 10.5 percent higher than the national average during 2012.
 Auto insurance premiums in the state average $848.25 per year, just below the U.S. average of $884.39, according to BankRate.com.
-Colorado has the 15th lowest auto ownerships costs of any state.
+Colorado has the 15th lowest auto ownership costs of any state.

 The numbers of uninsured or underinsured young drivers have been found to be disproportionately high compared to those in the general population, indicating that younger drivers are willing to risk being fined because they think they won’t get caught, their vehicle is relatively low in value, or they’re good drivers and won’t get into a car accident.

-According to an nj employment lawyer, some motorists choose to violate the law and save money by not buying automobile insurance.
+Some motorists choose to violate the law and save money by not buying automobile insurance.
 But purchasing car insurance isn’t only a legal issue — it’s a moral one as well.
 Being insured and taking responsibility not only protects the covered driver, but also those around him.

 It’s actually very selfish to drive without insurance, since everyone makes errors while driving, but insurance helps ensure that other people aren’t required to pay for another driver’s mistake.
 Uninsured drivers can become insured motorists with a simple call to an insurance agent, giving everyone on the road greater peace of mind.

 A 2014 study conducted by the Insurance Research Council found that the trend of driving without insurance is actually declining nationwide.
 The IRCs findings estimate that the ratio of uninsured drivers hit a cyclical high of 14.9 percent in 2003, but has now fallen to 12.6 percent nationwide.